FireGuardProject/FireGuard-Monolit/README.md

 ```
 This command initializes a local Kubernetes cluster using Docker as the driver.
 It prepares Kubernetes along with necessary addons like the storage-provisioner and the default-storageclass for persistent storage needs.

-## Verifying Minikube and Setting Contexts:
+## Verifying Minikube and Setting Contexts
 Once Minikube has started, verify that your kubectl is configured to use the "minikube" cluster and the "default" namespace by default:
 ```sh
 kubectl config get-contexts